What is the optimal heart rate target when exercising?

 Stimulants: Caffeine stimulates the central nervous system, which can then cause palpitations, nervousness and dizziness.
 Chocolate contains a nervous system stimulant too; and while we’re at it, excessive sugar will also make your heart race.
 This isn’t because you’re excited about the bowl of ice-cream in front of you, your blood sugar has spiked which interferes with proper vessel function.

 It can be easy to get caught up in hitting your optimal heart rate target.
 And, while working out in the target zone is a great way to know if you’re on track, it’s more important to find a sport or physical activity that you love.
 It’ll make exercise feel less like a chore and you’ll likely hit your target rate without even thinking about it.

-Your heart is one of your most vital organs, so if you aren’t sure that you’re covered for heart-related procedures or surgery, you can check out your policy in Online Services or call us on 13 16 42 for a cover review.
+Your heart is one of your most vital organs, so if you aren’t sure that you’re covered for heart-related procedures or surgery, you can check out your policy in member account or call us on 13 16 42 for a cover review.